Daphinus/grunt-compass-sass/README.md

 # grunt-compass-sass : what is used in this project:
--this project is on daphinus in github
+This project is on daphinus in github ->
+Repository name: grunt-compass-sass

+Structure html and css
+-html 5 boiler plate
+-bone sass structure (design pattern)

-task runners:
+Task runners:
 -node, git, Npm, grunt, compass, livereload, sass,

--html 5 boiler plate
--bone sass structure
+How to install it:
+-first : package.json-> npm install ( it will install elements from that file) - make node-modules folder
+-second: npm install -g grunt-cli, after this in terminal : grunt ( it will run the tasks in gruntfile.js) - make .sass-cache [if everything goes ok]